Skip to main content Skip to Chat

 Guests at School

-Parents/guardians are welcome to visit the school (as Covid Protocols allow).
-Please arrange ahead of time with individual teachers for the best time to visit a class.
+Parents/guardians are welcome to visit the school, please arrange ahead of time with individual teachers for the best time to visit a class.
 All guests are expected to register at the office prior to proceeding to other areas of the school.
-Unregistered guests may be asked to leave the building.
 Student guests are permitted on an occasional basis, as cleared with the principal, as long as such visits do not disrupt normal school routines.
 As with other guests, student guests must sign in at the office.
 Student guests are permitted to attend a class only with permission from the office, and with each teacher's permission.

-Any parents/guardians/former students/community members who wish to volunteer to help with longer out of school fieldtrips will need a Criminal Record Check.
+Any parents/guardians/former students/community members who wish to volunteer to help with longer out of school fieldtrips will need a Volunteer orientation and a Criminal Record Check.
 These can take some time to complete, so please contact our office as soon convenient to start the process.

 Harassment or Bullying of Students